Neil Estern

 Neil Carl Estern (April 18, 1926 – July 11, 2019) was an American sculptor.
 Known for his public monuments, Estern's best-known works are his sculptures of Franklin D. Roosevelt, Eleanor Roosevelt, and Fala at the Franklin Delano Roosevelt Memorial in Washington.
-Estern was also the creator of Patti Playpal.
+Estern was also the creator of the doll Patti Playpal.

 Early life

-Neil Carl Estern was born on April 18, 1926 in Brooklyn, New York to Marc J. and Molly (née Sylbert) Estern.
+Neil Carl Estern was born on April 18, 1926, in Brooklyn, New York to Marc J. and Molly (née Sylbert) Estern.
 He was interested in sculpting from a young age, playing with clay as a child.
 Raised in Flatbush, he graduated from the High School of Industrial Art.
 In 1948, Estern graduated from Temple University's Tyler School of Fine Arts with a BS in education and a BFA.
 He also studied at the Barnes Foundation and spent time at a foundry in Pietrasanta, Italy.